dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

    many functions we didn't think about work well today (though also many don't).

 -  We're tightly integrated and more connected to other systems.
-For example if we wanted to convert our dask-cudf-dataframe to a dask-pandas-dataframe then we would use the standard cuDF function for this:
+For example, if we wanted to convert our dask-cudf-dataframe to a dask-pandas-dataframe then we would just use the cuDF `to_pandas` function:

    ```python
    df = df.map_partitions(cudf.DataFrame.to_pandas)
    ```

-   We don't have to write anything special like a separate `.to_dask_dataframe` method nor handle other special cases.
+   We don't have to write anything special like a separate `.to_dask_dataframe` method or handle other special cases.

-   The parallelism of Dask should be orthogonal to the choice of CPU/GPU.
+   Dask parallelism is orthogonal to the choice of CPU or GPU.

 -  It's easy to switch hardware.
-By avoiding separate `dask-cudf` code paths it's easier to add cuDF to an existing Dask+Pandas codebase if we get a GPU, or remove cuDF and use Pandas if we want our code to be runnable by people who don't have GPUs.
+By avoiding separate `dask-cudf` code paths it's easier to add cuDF to an existing Dask+Pandas codebase to run on GPUs, or to remove cuDF and use Pandas if we want our code to be runnable without GPUs.

-   We'll see more examples of this in the scaling section below.
+   There are more examples of this in the scaling section below.

 What's wrong with the example above